franzageek/WinEFIMounter/README.md

 ![Screenshot 2023-07-17 053408](https://github.com/franzageek/WinEFIMounter/assets/88248950/76cb80af-8a14-47e4-b088-da2c0e5bcf7c)
-And you will see pretty much the same screen you saw when cloning the EFI partition, except that now every file you see is coming from "`C:\EFIPartition`" and it's heading to your EFI partition.
+And you will see pretty much the same screen you saw when cloning the EFI partition, except that now every file you see is coming from "`C:\EFIPartition`" and it's heading towards your EFI partition.

-The files you modified are now in your EFI partition, and you didn't have to worry about it!
+The files you modified are now in your EFI partition, without the need for you to worry about anything!

 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/21835753-d725-4e1a-92d0-e01d97543da3)